Bira/octopus-carnival/_drafts/wir-mm2-4e-retriever.md

 them.
 Back in the days of AD&D, retrievers were linked to Demogorgon in particular, but now they could be found in the service of any demon lord or other entity of similar power.
-Perhaps some of them still act at the behest of a primordial, and Lolth is both spidery enough to want a bunch of them working for her.
+Perhaps some of them still act at the behest of a primordial, and Lolth is spidery enough to want a bunch of them working for her.
 Make any of them angry enough and a few retrievers might show up at your home.